At a Glance

-Gaurang Sethi evaluated supply-side energy efficiency opportunities at Caterpillar, a leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel electric locomotives.
+Gaurang Sethi was asked to evaluate supply-side energy efficiency opportunities at Caterpillar, a leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines and diesel electric locomotives.

-By running in an economically efficient manner the plant is expected to save, at a minimum, nearly $400,000 per year, provide a project IRR of 32%, an NPV of $1.5 million, and reduce carbon dioxide emissions by approximately 12,000 metric tons per year.
+By running in an economically efficient manner the plant is expected to save, at a minimum, nearly $400,000 per year, provide a project IRR of 32 percent, an NPV of $1.5 million, and reduce carbon dioxide emissions by approximately 12,000 metric tons per year.